soyart/nexpr/README.md

   and are placed here under [`hosts`](./hosts/) with arbitrary directory names such as [hosts/t14](./hosts/t14/)

-- Each machine should only correspond to a host directory
+- Each machine should only correspond to *a single* host directory

-- 2 files per host is our goal here - a `configuration.nix`
-  and the generated `hardware-configuration.nix`
+- 2 files (excluding flake files) per host is our goal here - a `configuration.nix` and a generated `hardware-configuration.nix`

-- Host expressions are symlinked to `/etc/nixos`
+- A host's expressions are [symlinked to `/etc/nixos`](#nexpr-location)

 ### 3. Non-Nix

-Nexpr also provides non-Nix files, e.g. directory `./packages` which holds files, each is a list of package names in plain text, one per line.
+Nexpr also provides non-Nix files, e.g. directory `./packages` which holds text files, each is a list of package names in plain text, one package per line.

 ## Nexpr location

 We can just have NixOS configuration directly import the path to nexpr files.

-But this makes using nexpr stateful - it means that users will have to remember where the location of the cloned repository was, and then updating their Nix expressions in `/etc/nixos` to correctly point to nexpr.
+However, arbitary locations will force users to  remember where the location of the cloned repository was, and then updating their Nix expressions in `/etc/nixos` to correctly point to nexpr location.

-To make it easy for all users, we recommend stowing nexpr to some well known locations, and to include every expression you need within nexpr.

-This is why nexpr provides `stow.sh`, a Bash script for stowing nexpr to these *well known* location, e.g. `$HOME/.nexpr` and `$HOME/etc/nixos`.
+To make it easy for all users, nexpr provides `stow.sh`, a Bash script for stowing nexpr to these *well known* location, e.g. `$HOME/.nexpr` and `$HOME/etc/nixos`.

 ## stow.sh